According to Sam, Wähe—

 1 tbsp cinnamon

-Whisk together the milk, eggs, sugar and cinnamon.
+Whisk together the milk, eggs, sugar, vanilla, and cinnamon.

-Bake for 50 minutes, or until the liquid has set and the fruit juices are bubbling.
+Bake for about 50 minutes, or until the liquid has set and the fruit juices are bubbling.

 To save time, you can use use store-bought dough like Kuchenteig / pâte brisée / pasta per crostate to line your pan.

 If the apricots are particularly sour, you can sprinkle them with a tablespoon of sugar, or you can glaze the finished tart with a bit of warmed, strained apricot jam.